Community-der-Informatischen-AGs/Community-der-Informatischen-AGs/philosophy.md

 - Single Components without many dependencies but with similar styling will be handled via Sass
 - Components with different styling according to page (preview-components) will take stylesheets as parameter / props.
 - Always come back here for insertions
+- Pages with multiple single-use subcomponents will be divided up.
+The components will be found under pages/{pagename}/{componentname}

 - focus on security instead of beauty first.
   - implement optionals